DaveParillo/intermediate-cpp/_sources/containers/associative-containers.rst

    :scale: 50 %
    :align: center

-But if we want to keep the vector sorted, because elements are added or removed frequently, now adding data to our vector, which used to be fast, is now slow.
+This technique requires that we keep the vector sorted.
+If elements are added or removed frequently, then adding data to our vector, which used to be fast, is now slow.
 We can either use :cref:`vector::push_back` followed by :cref:`vector::sort`, or use :cref:`vector::insert`.
-*Every* insert is now a search and we are back to the original problem.
+*Every* addition becomes a search and we are back to the original problem.
 On average, it will take :math:`N \over 2` comparisons to add new data.

 How can we solve this problem?